SNP MPs push for Holyrood election in 2026 to be a 'de facto' independence referendum

 Both UK Labour and the Conservatives have said they will refuse to hold an independence referendum.

-It also states that the SNP manifesto should “demand the permanent transfer of legal power to the Scottish Parliament to determine how Scotland is governed”, which would include the transfer of power to hold a referendum.
+The motion also states the SNP manifesto should “demand the permanent transfer of legal power to the Scottish Parliament to determine how Scotland is governed”, which would include the transfer of power to hold a referendum.

 The Supreme Court found last year that this was outside of Holyrood’s current competence.